 SD Worx's tactical control in the final kilometers 🚴♀️

 The Dutch team applied a systematic blockade in the final stretch.
 With Mischa Bredewold and Blanka Vas as lead-out riders, they kept Kopecky protected from the crosswind on the climbs of O Saviñao.
-The average speed exceeded 42 km/h in the last 15 km, neutralizing any attacks.
+The average speed exceeded 42 km/h in the last 15 km, neutralizing any attack.
 The positioning strategy at the roundabouts of Antas de Ulla was key to avoiding ambushes from teams like FDJ-Suez.

 Revenge is a dish best served in a sprint 🏆